 2. Add carrot and onion and fry for a few more minutes.

 4. Add water (500ml) and the seasoning ingredients (dashi powder, maggie cube, mirin, sugar and curry roux).
 Using a wooden spoon, dissolve the roux completely.
 Make sure you stir once in a while so the curry will not get burnt on the bottom.
-Then pour the milk (if you like) and bring it to a boil.
-Add the green bell pepper.
+Then pour the milk (or 200ml water) and bring it to a boil.

 5. Meanwhile bring a big pot of water to a boil.
 Once boiling, cook the udon until cooked through.
 Set aside.